 Do you have to file an FBAR for physical gold stored overseas?

 And here are some other questions – Does it matter if that safety deposit box in is Switzerland or the US?
 And what's the difference between putting gold in a safety deposit box and say a hotel safe?
 Or a hole in the earth?

-To help us answer this question we turn to and FBAR FAQ asking a very basic question:
+To help us answer this question we turn to the FBAR FAQ asking a very basic question:

 Q. What is a financial account?

 A. A “financial account” includes any bank, securities, securities derivatives or other financial instruments accounts.
 The term includes any savings, demand, checking, deposit or any other account maintained with a financial institution or other person engaged in the business of a financial institution.
 Financial accounts also generally include any accounts in which the assets are held in a commingled fund, and the account owner holds an equity interest in the fund (including mutual funds).
 Individual bonds, notes, or stock certificates held by the filer are not a financial account nor is an unsecured loan to a foreign trade or business that is not a financial institution.